 The obvious risk at the planning stage is the influence of corrupt actors on strategic decisions.
-This influence may come in the form of prioritizing certain projects in the interests of businesses that benefit from them or planning unneeded projects.
+This influence may come in the form of prioritizing certain projects in the interests of personal gain, or the planning of unneeded projects.

-Generally, all planning documents are required to go through a public discussion as a means of providing transparency and inclusiveness.
-This means that a draft is posted online with an invitation to the public to provide comments and amendments.
+In the interests of transparency and inclusivity, the authorities are required to post planning documents online with an invitation to the public to provide comments and propose amendments.
 The real capacity of civil society and inhabitants to analyze the contents, produce relevant policy advice, and influence the final text of these documents is questionable, especially in hromadas away from bigger cities.

-This problem is less pronounced regarding sectoral strategies, developed by the ministries, which usually fall under more public scrutiny.
+This problem is less pronounced with regard to sectoral strategies developed by the ministries, because these generally receive more public scrutiny.

-4.3.3 Project initiation and fundraising
+4.3.3 Project Initiation and Fundraising

 Recovery projects can be initiated by various actors, both central and local.
-Most projects are expected to be initiated by local authorities, who are the primary users of most infrastructure types: housing, healthcare, roads, education, etc. To initiate a project a “project card” must be filled within the Sectoral Recovery System, which is a subsystem of DREAM.
+Local authorities, as the primary providers of infrastructure: housing, healthcare, roads, education, and so on.
+To initiate a project, a project manager must fill out a “project card” in the Sectoral Recovery System, a subsystem of DREAM.

-The project will then appear on the registry of projects (also known as the “Projects showcase”) and can be funded by state or non-state institutions.
+The project will then appear on the registry of projects (also known as the “Projects showcase”) and state or non-state institutions may fund it.

-The primary source of state financing, the Liquidation of the consequences of armed aggression fund is already operational and has specific fund uses.
-The process for most of these uses, such as housing construction and reconstruction, procurement of school buses, and energy infrastructure restoration has a defined general procedure.
+The primary source of state financing, the Liquidation Fund is already operational and has specific funding priorities.
+For most of these priorities, such as housing construction and reconstruction, procurement of school buses, and energy infrastructure restoration, a defined general procedure is already in place.

 Process of project approval for financing by the Liquidation fund (scheme)

-Some use cases of funds from the Liquidation fund do not follow this procedure, for example, compensations for damaged homes or construction of military installations.
+Some uses of money from the Liquidation Fund do not follow this procedure, for example, compensations for damaged homes or construction of military installations.

-Funds are yet to be disbursed through the Liquidation fund at the time of writing of this report.
-The first meeting of the Interdepartmental working group (IWG) to prepare the first batch of projects was held on 13.05.2022.
+Funds have yet to be disbursed through the Liquidation Fund at the time of this writing.
+The Interdepartmental working group (IWG) met to prepare the first batch of projects on May 13, 2022.

-Donors and creditors are expected to browse the “Projects showcase” or be approached directly by the authorities who initiate the project.
-Integration into other recovery financing search engines such as SmartAid is planned.
-It is unclear whether existing or future big infrastructure projects, financed directly from the state budget will be transferred to DREAM.

 Transparency and accountability

-The multi-layer process of project approval for financing from the Liquidation fund mitigates the risks of corrupt officials stopping or forward specific projects.
+The multi-layer process of project approval for financing from the Liquidation Fund mitigates the risk that corrupt officials will stop or push forward specific projects.

-A methodology, based on population, urgency, needs, and other factors was used in the first meeting of the Interdepartmental working group, though this methodology has not yet been officially adopted by the time of writing of this report.
-The methodology also includes a civil society reaction score, which would be used once the relevant IT modules within DREAM are launched.
+The first Interdepartmental Working Group meeting used a methodology based on population, urgency of needs, and other factors.
+This methodology, which has not yet been officially adopted as of this writing, includes a civil society reaction score, which can be used once the relevant IT modules within DREAM are launched.

-Detailed meeting reports, live streams, release of project data, and scores on all levels could further promote transparency and mitigate corruption risks in the decision-making of the Liquidation fund.
+Detailed meeting reports, live streams, release of project data, and scores on all levels could further promote transparency and mitigate corruption risks in the Liquidation Fund’s decision-making.

-4.3.4 Project implementation
+4.3.4 Project Implementation

-Once project financing is secured, it is possible to start the procurement.
-The project can include multiple procurement procedures for different elements and DREAM will support machine-readable records for procurement strategies, structures, and forms.
+Procurement begins once project financing has been secured.
+A project can include multiple procurement procedures for each of its elements.
+In addition, DREAM will support machine-readable records for procurement strategies, structures, and forms.